dachande/typo3-bootstrap/README.md

 ### TYPO3

-After the box has been successfully booted up you can access TYPO3 by pointing your browser to http://192.168.101.100/typo3 (default IP address of your virtual machine).
+After the box has been successfully booted up you can access TYPO3 by pointing your browser to http://192.168.101.100/typo3 (which is the IP address of your virtual machine set in `configuration.yml`).

 If you have installed the `vagrant-hostmanager` plug-in you can alternatively access the TYPO3 instance through its hostname http://typo3-bootstrap.dev/typo3.